It’s safe to say that this is going to be a “spiralizer summer” for me!

 The spiralizer really is such a neat kitchen tool!
 And, it offers so many possibilities!
 I used it to make zucchini ribbons for this recipe.
 My inspiration came from this recipe by Ali at inspiralized.com (a fellow NJ food blogger).
 I “husband-proofed” my version, which mainly consists of doubling (or in this case, tripling) the amount of meat.
 I only had 3 pretty teeny zucchinis in my house, so I also doubled the amount of broccoli rabe.

 The flavors of this meal were really spot on.
-Garlic, sausage, and broccoli rabe pair so well together already.
+Garlic, sausage in all natural sausage casing, and broccoli rabe pair so well together already.
 And, the combination of the chicken broth and Parmesan cheese created a flavorful sauce.
 The zucchini “ribbons” tied everything together.
 The spice from the hot sausage was the perfect amount.
 Next time, I may use the shredder blade on my spiralizer instead of the slicer one.
 I think I would prefer spaghetti-like zucchini noodles in this recipe.

 Start with the sausage…